VishalJeyaram/IoTSmartMirror/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project was developed for the module LH The Internet of Things (30065) at The University of Birmingham

 There are three main components of the app that need to be run

 1. In the project directory (react-flask-app), you can run: